Knotesgit/Evidence-documents-software-testing-portfolio-/LO1 evidence- Requirement document.md

 **Description:** The service must return either a complete delivery plan or an empty plan with cost=0 and moves=0.
 **Rationale:** Ensures deterministic behaviour in success/failure cases.

-**Test Approach:** Scenario-based system testing; black-box workflow tests; boundary case with no feasible paths.
+**Test Approach:** Scenario-based system testing using black-box API workflows, including cases with feasible routes and boundary cases where no safe path exists, asserting either a complete plan or a zero-cost, zero-move empty plan.
-**Appropriateness:** Captures full system behaviour across components.
+**Appropriateness:** Captures full system behaviour across components where the distinction between valid and empty plans emerges only from end-to-end interaction and cannot be validated at unit or integration level without oversimplifying failure causes.
-**Weaknesses:** Hard to isolate cause of empty plans; sensitive to backend variability.
+**Weaknesses:** Hard to isolate the root cause of empty plans, as failures may originate from pathfinding, drone filtering, or backend data variability.

 ---